Bombus hypocrita

 Bombus hypocrita, also known as the short-tongued bumblebee, is a Japanese bumblebee commonly used in commercial pollination.
 These short-tongued bumblebees have a proboscis about 7-9mm long, which is folded under their head when flying.
 Bumblebees are a small fuzzy insect with yellow and black banding along their abdomen.
 They are round and covered in pile, the hair-like structures that give them their distinct fuzzy appearance.

 Distribution and habitat

-Bombus hypocrita is one of the more common native bumblebees found in Japan, and can be found throughout all of Japan.
+Bombus hypocrita is one of the most common native bumblebees found in Japan, and can be found throughout all of Japan.
 B. hypocrita prefer to forage in open, sunny areas and nest underground, often in abandoned rodent dens.
 B. hypocrita are able to travel over 800 meters foraging for food.

 Behaviour

 Bumblebees are common commercial pollinators, as they are able to pollinate effectively using a technique called buzz-foraging.
 Buzz-foraging is when the Bumblebee lands on the anther of the flower and rapidly vibrates their whole body to get as much of the pollen on their body as possible.
 This allows them to be effective pollinators even for plants like tomatoes who have flowers that do not produce nectar.